USS Little Rock (LCS-9): Construction and career

 The ship's estimated construction costs are between $300 million and $350 million.
 The keel laying ceremony for Little Rock was on 27 June 2013.
 The mast stepping ceremony took place on 23 April 2015, followed by the christening ceremony on 18 July 2015.

 On 25 August 2017, Little Rock, the fifth Freedom-variant LCS built by Lockheed Martin and Fincantieri Marinette Marine, completed acceptance trials on Lake Michigan with the highest score of any Freedom-variant LCS to date, earning the right to fly brooms atop her mast signifying a clean sweep of the ship's sea trials.
 The ship was delivered to the United States Navy on 25 September 2017.
 The ship was commissioned alongside the earlier Galveston-class cruiser USS Little Rock at Buffalo, New York on 16 December 2017.
 The commissioning ceremony marked the first time a U.S. Navy ship has commissioned next to her namesake.

 After commissioning in Buffalo, New York, she headed to home port at Mayport Naval Station, Florida where she is assigned to Littoral Combat Ship Squadron Two.
 However, harsh winter conditions caused delays, preventing her from leaving St. Lawrence Seaway and she was stuck in ice at the port in Montreal.
 Little Rock remained there until 31 March 2018.

 From 23 to 29 May 2018, Little Rock participated in New York City's annual Fleet Week celebrations.
 She was docked in Staten Island and open to public tours during the time.

 In January 2020 it was reported that the ship would be equipped with a laser weapon system, most likely the 150-kilowatt class HELIOS system developed by Lockheed Martin.

 On 6 February 2020 Little Rock began its first deployment.
 Deployed to U.S. Southern Command, the ship is expected to conduct operations in support of the multinational campaign Operation Martillo targeting international drug trafficking in Central American coastal waters.
 Little Rock deployed with the surface warfare mission-package and a U.S. Coast Guard law enforcement detachment.

-Little Rock was planned to be inactivated in FY 2022, and to join the Out of Commission in Reserve (OCIR) list.
-However, in the final 2022 budget, Congress blocked the Navy's request to retire the ship.
+Little Rock was planned to be inactivated in FY 2022, and to join the Out of Commission in Reserve (OCIR) list, but in the final 2022 budget, Congress blocked the Navy's request to retire the ship.

 U.S. Navy officials first announced in 2022 that nine Freedom-class littoral combat ships would be decommissioned as part of the 2023 fiscal year budget.
-The USS Little Rock is scheduled to be decommissioned on March 31 at Mayport Naval Station in Florida, where it is stationed.
+Little Rock was scheduled to be decommissioned on 31 March 2023 at Mayport Naval Station in Florida, but this was postponed to the last week of FY23.

+Little Rock was decommissioned at Mayport Naval Station on 29 September 2023.
+She will be moored at the Philadelphia Navy Yard, while a possible sale to a foreign military is arranged.

+On 29 March 2024, Little Rock was towed into the Philadelphia Navy Yard back basin.